 Check out this lady’s tour of her stockpile for inspiration:

 Emergency services recommend having a stockpile that will last for 3 days, but in emergencies you could be cut off for 3 weeks as we have seen in the case of some hurricanes, major floods, or with the COVD-19 pandemic and ensuing lockdown in China and Europe.

-Just think of this Covid-19 lockdown.
+Just think of the lockdowns.
 How many had a stockpile of food to tide them over when it was highly recommended to NOT get out of the house?

 Should SHTF, it could be 3 months, and in case of warfare it could be as bad as it was for the people of Leningrad who had to survive for three years.

 We will show you how to stockpile for up to a year in advance making sure you are prepped for most difficult emergencies.

 If you are new to stockpiling, start small with the three day stash.
 Once you think you have it nailed then put it to the test by living off it for three days.

 No rushing off to the store for something you forgot, or sneaking stuff from another source that is not in your stockpile!